jonarranzATscl/SCL_SMBSummit19_HACKATON/README.md

 ## IoT - Reading from the sensor and acting on received values

 For this part, we wanted to use the IoT Leonardo building block which was provided to us in the form of a CC2650STK sensor, an iPad mini with the SAP Gateway to Leonardo and, of course, a SAP Leonardo account.
 We really couldn't use any of this technologies, because the WiFi connection at the convention hall was working really badly (for the first hour only, it worked fine afterwards) and the iPad couldn't keep a stable connection.
-So... we invented our own "Leonardo" which we called "Michelangelo".
+So... we invented our own "Leonardo" which we named "Michelangelo".

 ### Mosquitto - MQTT Server